jrdennisoss/dosboxrm/RMDOS_API.md

 # Overview

-The version of the ReelMagic driver that was implemented is 1.11
+This uses version 1.11 of the ReelMagic driver

 ## Major Components